 A new approach called SDaaS has recently appeared.
 It stands for software development as a service.
-It is an on-demand software engineering model aimed to bring the outsourcing experience closer to hiring an in-house team.
-Cost-efficiency and risk management are two core benefits of this model.
+It is an on-demand software engineering model aimed at bringing the outsourcing experience closer to hiring an in-house team.
+Cost efficiency and risk management are two core benefits of this model.
 It allows the dedicated outsourced team to meet the unstable market conditions.

 Many companies have their own engineering departments that deal with daily tasks and handle regular work.
 However, when plans exceed the team’s capabilities, companies need to hire more resources.
 That’s when the implementation of SDaaS is advantageous.

 It means expanding your IT department by hiring dedicated software engineers.
 They work on your project entirely and don’t take the other ones.
-In this article, we discuss the benefits and reasons to implement this model.
+In this article, we discuss the benefits and reasons for implementing this model.
 We also clarify the differences between SDaaS and traditional IT outsourcing.

 4 Reasons to Implement SDaaS